Ben Klibreck is one of the most isolated Munros

 If traveling from the north there are three routes.
 From Loch Eribol, take the unclassified road at the north end of Loch Hope to Altnaharra, a very spectacular route and one from which Ben Hope can be climbed.
 From Tongue take the A863 south to Altnaharra; look out for the Canada geese on Loch Lloyal.
 From Bettyhill follow the A836 for ~2 miles then turn left onto the A871 to Syre, at Syre, (the Chapel with white walls and the red roof), continue straight onto the B873 signposted Altnaharra.
 The Caravan Club site at Grummore is 9 miles along this road.
 Continue to Altnaharra.
 Between Altnaharra and The Crask Inn are a number opportunities to park and take a route up Ben Klibreck.

-By Train: the nearest Train Station is Lairg station, which is situated 2 miles outside of Lairg itself and not surprisingly there is no taxi rank.
+the nearest Train Station is Lairg station, which is situated 2 miles outside of Lairg itself and not surprisingly there is no taxi rank.
 If you need a taxi there are local firms, however pre-booking is essential.
 Once in Lairg there is a Post bus which can drop you off en-route, but check the times as when I was last there it only ran 3 days a week.

-By Helicopter: It is possible to arrive at the Altnaharra Hotel by helicopter although pre arrangement is necessary as parking places are limited.
+It is possible to arrive at the Altnaharra Hotel by helicopter although pre arrangement is necessary as parking places are limited.

 OS Grid: NC 569 351